root-project/root-evolution/proposals/0001-modularization.md

 Minimal requirement for ROOT package manager is  to be able to define the dependency and the version, in manifest of package.
 It could be done either for ROOT packages or for external dependencies (compression algorithms packages, for example).
 This should be a basic schema for “in-source” modularization of ROOT subsystems and for plugin procedure of packages that are stored in Git and defined as ROOT external dependencies.

-Maximum requirements for package manager could be a next set of features (the list is inspired by functionality of Swift Package Manager, which is supported by a large Swift community, see section “Future aspects of design”).
+Maximum requirements for package manager could be a next set of features (the list is inspired by functionality of Swift Package Manager, which is supported by a large Swift community, see section “Future aspects of design”)[[8]].

 ## Source compatibility
 ROOT project source compatibility is one main features of project providing by “regression” test suites (tutorials/roottest/rootbench repositories).